 - 1/4 cup fresh basil shredded

 - 2 green onions

-- Drain any excess moisture from the pan.
+- Once fully cooked, drain any excess moisture from the pan.
 Add the coconut aminos and spices.
 Mix spices in well and then remove from heat.

 - While the chicken cooks, heat a small sauce pan over medium heat.
 Add in all sauce ingredients and whisk together.
 Allow to cook for several minutes until everything in warm and nicely incorporated.
 Set sauce aside.

 - While everything is cooking.
 Begin prepping the veggies.
 Thinly slice the bell pepper, finely chop the cilantro, shred the basil and chop the green onion.

 - Warm a clean frying pan over medium heat.
 Cook each tortilla for about 10-15 seconds on each side.